Shaking the Walls – ONLINE International Conference in Gdańsk (Poland) 25-27.09.2020

 – What educational tools proved to be more effective?

-First day (September 25th): Barriers in wide social and cultural contexts.
+Second day (September 26th): Barriers in wide social and cultural contexts.

 Key note speaker: Mary Ann DeVlieg (Italy)

-Second day (September 26th): Arts (theatre, performance, literature)
+Third day (September 27th): Arts (theatre, performance, literature).

 Key note speaker: Prof. Małgorzata Grzegorzewska (Poland)

 Please note that we support cooperation between scholars and artists.
-Therefore – you can run a workshop or conduct a seminar in a tandem (or trio) with an artist, that uses his/ her art to raise awareness about the walls between people, in practice.
+Therefore – you can prepare your presentation in a tandem of trio with an artist or a scholar.
+The point is to use his/ her art to raise awareness about the walls between people, in practice.
 We would promote the proposals including practical rather than strictly academic approach.